RSV

 At the time of this analysis, median follow-up was 6.7 months.

-Study 1, an ongoing, phase 3, randomized, placebo-controlled, observer-blind study in adults aged ≥60 years, evaluated the efficacy of AREXVY in preventing RSV-LRTD during the first season.
+Study 1, an ongoing, phase 3, randomized, placebo-controlled, observer-blind study in individuals aged ≥60 years, evaluated the efficacy of AREXVY in preventing RSV-LRTD during the first season with follow-up planned for up to 36 months.
 Participants in the primary population for efficacy analysis received 1 dose of AREXVY (n=12,466) or placebo (n=12,494).
-At the time of this analysis, median follow-up was 6.7 months.

 LRTD was defined as ≥2 lower respiratory symptoms/signs, including ≥1 lower respiratory sign for at least 24 hours, or ≥3 lower respiratory symptoms for at least 24 hours.